vburel2018/Voicemeeter-SDK/README.md

 # Voicemeeter-SDK
 Voicemeeter Remote API + Source Code Examples

-Voicemeeter Remote API provides a set of function to control Voicemeeter parameters,  to process audio inside Voicemeeter, to get MIDI messages coming from the Voicemeeter MIDI-Mapping and to control the MacroButtons application too.
-Voicemeeter SDK offers different source code example. example0 is expected to show every functionnalties, other example are concrete application examples:
+Voicemeeter Remote API provides a set of functions to control Voicemeeter parameters,  to process audio inside Voicemeeter, to get MIDI messages coming from the Voicemeeter MIDI-Mapping and to control the MacroButtons application.
+Voicemeeter SDK offers different source code example. example0 is expected to show every functionnalties while other project are concrete application examples:

-Matrix8x8: example of Audio Processing Application offering a 8x8 gain matrix on a selected BUS
+- Matrix8x8: example of Audio Processing Application offering a 8x8 gain matrix on a selected BUS.
-vmr_osd: Exemple of Overlay Screen Display application to show the current gain of the current moving slider.
+- vmr_osd: Exemple of Overlay Screen Display Application to show the current gain of the current moving slider.
-vmr_play: example to use voicemeeter as audio board to playback a stereo sound.
+- vmr_play: example to use voicemeeter as audio board to playback a stereo sound.
-vmr_streamer: example of custom Graphic User Interface controlling Voicemeetere.
+- vmr_streamer: example of custom Graphic User Interface controlling Voicemeeter.

+# Compilation Instructions and Documentation
+Voicemeeter API are provided by standard Windows DLL installed with Voicemeeter.
+It provides 2x DLL for x32 and x64 applications.
+Linking method is given in the source code example.
+Compilation instructions are given in source code header and all API specifications are in the PDF document.

+# Licensing
+All source code of this SDK is free to use in any kind of project interacting with Voicemeeter though the voicemeeterremote DLL or VBAN protocol.
+More detail in VoicemeeterRemoteAPI.pdf